axelberardino/taskpool/README.md

-# taskpool
+# TaskPool

-Bounded Tokio task pool with backpressure and ordered scheduling.
+Bounded tokio task pool with backpressure and ordered scheduling.

 The pool accepts async tasks, enforces a maximum concurrency, and buffers incoming tasks in a bounded queue.
 When the queue is full, `spawn_with_timeout`